Cancelled Or Canceled – British vs. American English

 As you can see, there only exists one correct spelling in British English, but there are two possible spellings in American English.
 However, the spelling with just one “l” is far more common in American English and the spelling with double “l” is rarely used.

-Examples of using “cancelled” and “cancelled”
+Examples of using “cancelled” and “canceled”

 • The flight to London was cancelled.